eugeniagabriella/FEMORA/README.md

 Many teenage girls in rural areas face challenges such as:

-- Lack of understanding about basic rights (education, health, safety, social protection)
+* Limited understanding of basic rights related to education, healthcare, safety, and social protection
-- Government information that is too technical and difficult to understand
+* Government information that can be technical or difficult to understand
-- Limited access to reliable and centralized information sources
+* Limited access to reliable and centralized information
-- Low digital literacy, making it hard to navigate online resources
+* Difficulty navigating digital resources due to varying levels of digital literacy

-These issues create an information gap that affects confidence and decision-making in important life matters.
+These challenges can create information gaps that affect confidence and decision-making in important areas of life.

 ---

 ## Solution

-Femora provides a simple and accessible digital platform that transforms complex information into clear, structured, and visual content.
+FEMORA transforms complex information into clear, structured, and accessible digital content.

-The platform is designed to be:
+The platform focuses on:

-- Easy to understand
-- Visually engaging
-- Friendly for beginners
+* Simple and easy-to-understand information
+* Clear visual presentation
+* Beginner-friendly navigation
-- Accessible for users with different literacy levels
+* Accessibility for users with different levels of digital literacy

 ---

 ## Features

-### Hakkita – Women’s Rights Education
+### Hakkita – Women's Rights Education

-Simplified explanations of fundamental rights such as education, healthcare, safety, and social assistance, presented in interactive card-based UI.
+Provides simplified explanations of fundamental rights related to education, healthcare, safety, and social assistance through an interactive card-based interface.

 ### GovConnect – Public Services Guide

-Helps users understand and access essential government services such as:
+Helps users understand and access essential public services, including:

-- Education assistance programs (KIP)
+* Education assistance programs such as KIP
-- Health services (BPJS)
+* Health services such as BPJS
-- Reporting channels for safety and violence cases
+* Reporting channels for safety and violence cases

 ### VoiceGuide

-A text-to-speech feature that reads content aloud, supporting users with reading difficulties or low literacy.
+A text-to-speech feature that reads content aloud to support users who may have difficulty reading.

 ### Insight Box

-A feedback and survey system that collects user input and insights for continuous improvement.
+A feedback and survey system that collects user input to support future improvements.

 ### UI/UX Design

-- Soft, friendly visual style
+* Friendly visual design
-- Simple navigation flow
+* Simple navigation flow
-- Beginner-friendly language
+* Beginner-friendly language
-- Research-based design approach
+* Research-informed design approach

 ---

 ## Tech Stack

-- HTML
+* HTML
-- CSS
+* CSS
-- JavaScript
+* JavaScript
-- Figma (UI/UX Design)
+* Figma
-- Web Speech API
+* Web Speech API

 ---

 ## My Role

-This project was developed as a **solo project**, responsible for end-to-end development including:
+FEMORA was developed as a **solo project**, with responsibility for the complete development process, including:

+* Conducting user research and identifying user needs
-- UI/UX design and user flow planning
+* Designing the UI/UX and user flows
-- Frontend development using HTML, CSS, and JavaScript
+* Developing the frontend using HTML, CSS, and JavaScript
-- Implementation of interactive features such as VoiceGuide
+* Implementing interactive features such as VoiceGuide
-- Structuring and simplifying complex information into user-friendly content
+* Structuring complex information into accessible content
-- Testing and iteration based on usability considerations
+* Testing and iterating based on usability considerations

 ---

+## Competition

+FEMORA was developed for the **Digital Empowerment Hackathon for Rural Communities**, where the project achieved **3rd Place**.

+The project translated research insights into a functional digital solution focused on improving access to information for rural teenage girls.

+---

 ## Purpose

-Femora is designed as a step toward a more inclusive digital environment where rural teenage girls can access important information in a way that is clear, friendly, and empowering.
+FEMORA explores how accessible digital design can help bridge information gaps and make essential resources easier to understand and access for underserved communities.